-6.4.5.1.3.
+6.4.5.4.
 Object Relationships

 Objects (in a Routing Element or otherwise) do not exist in isolation.
 They are related to each other.
 One of the important things a class definition does is represent the relationships between instances of different classes.
 These relationships can be very simple, or quite complicated.
-The following lists the information relationships that the information models need to support. [[Editors' note: All of these are for discussion, and it is expected that the list may be changed during WG discussion.]]
+The following lists the information relationships that the information models need to support.

-6.4.5.1.3.1.
+6.4.5.4.1.
 Initialization

-The simplest relationship is that one object instances is initialized by copying another.
+The simplest relationship is that one object instance is initialized by copying another.
 For example, one may have an object instance that represents the default setup for a tunnel, and all new tunnels have fields copied from there if they are not set as part of establishment.
 This is closely related to the templates discussed above, but not identical.
 Since the relationship is only momentary it is often not formally represented in modeling, but only captured in the semantic description of the default object.

-6.4.5.1.3.2.
+6.4.5.4.2.
 Correlation Identification